 Work with the GNSO and the wider ICANN community to develop methodologies and tools to allow the GNSO policy-development processes to utilize volunteers’ time more effectively, increasing the ability to attract busy community participants into the process and also resulting in quicker policy development.

-9.2 The GAC, in conjunction with the GNSO, must develop methodologies to GAC and government input is provided to ICANN policy and that the GAC has effective opportunities to provide input and guidance on draft policy development outcomes.
+9.2 The GAC, in conjunction with the GNSO, must develop methodologies to ensure that GAC and government input is provided to ICANN policy development processes and that the GAC has effective opportunities to provide input and guidance on draft policy development outcomes.
 Such opportunities could be entirely new mechanisms or utilization of those already used by other stakeholders in the ICANN environment.
 Such interactions should encourage information exchanges and sharing of ideas/opinions, both in face-to-face meetings and intersessionally, and should institutionalize the cross-community deliberations foreseen by the Affirmation of Commitments.

 9.3 The Board and the GNSO should charter a strategic initiative addressing the need for ensuring global participation in GNSO PDP, as well as other GNSO processes.
 The focus should be on the viability and methodology of having equitable, substantive and robust participation from: